 - receives a minimum amount of radiation, as most of the cell phone mast radiation is directed to the surrounding houses

-- limits the possibility to have a cell phone mast placed in a neighboring house, in which case he will more exposed to radiation and he will not be paid at all
+- limits the possibility to have a cell phone mast placed in a neighboring house, in which case he will be exposed to radiation and he will receive no payment in return.

 In our opinion, all of us who use the mobile phones are also responsible for cell phone mast emissions and not only the neighbor who managed to put the antenna on his roof.

-The mobile phone companies have no interest to maintain a cell phone mast in an area with no mobile phone users.
+The mobile phone companies have no interest in maintaining a cell phone mast in an area with no mobile phone users.

-The more we use our mobile phone to talk, send photos, download videos, surf the Internet, etc. the more we increase the radiation emitted by mobile phone base stations and the need to install more antennas is created.
+The more we use our mobile phone to talk, send photos, download videos, surf the Internet, etc. the more we increase the radiation emitted by mobile phone base stations and creating the need for more antennas.

-Even not turning our mobile phone off during the sleeping hours (when there is usually a landline somewhere near) contributes to maintain the high levels of antenna radiation even at night.
+Even refusing to turn off our mobile phones during the sleeping hours (when there is usually a landline somewhere near) contributes to maintaining the high levels of antenna radiation even at night.

-Cell phone masts are like garbage dumps: we all use them but nobody wants them next to him!
+Cell phone masts are like garbage dumps: we all use them but nobody wants to be next to them!

-It is true that the building under the cell phone mast does not receive radiation?
+Is it true that the building under the cell phone mast does not receive any radiation?

-Most of the radiation of the cell phone mast is directed mainly to nearby buildings at a distance <250 meters, affecting more the spaces that are in line of sight.
+Most of the radiation of the cell phone mast is directed mainly to nearby buildings at a distance of 250 meters or less, affecting primarily the spaces that are in line of sight.
 However the buildings on which the antennas are located also receive a (usually smaller) part of their radiation.

 Depending on the direction of the antennas the below floor might be significantly affected.

-The other floors of the same building are usually also affected to a lesser extend due to the reflections of radiation to nearby buildings.
+The other floors of the same building are usually also affected to a lesser extent due to the reflections of radiation to nearby buildings.

 Most burdened are the areas near windows.

-In any case if there is mobile phone antenna on your building or on nearby ones we suggest you make a measurement of electromagnetic fields.
+In any case if there is a mobile phone antenna on your building or on nearby ones we suggest for you to make a measurement of the electromagnetic fields.

-How to measure the radiation I receive from the mobile phone masts in my neighborhood?
+How do I measure the radiation I receive from the mobile phone masts in my neighborhood?

 If your phone has low signal in your house, it means that your telecommunication provider does not have a cell phone mast near you or its signal does not reach your area.
-However you might have near you a cell phone mast belonging to other telecommunication networks.
+However you might have a cell phone mast belonging to other telecommunication networks near you.

 - Measuring the radiation will help you move the bed, the sofa or office desk away from elevated radiation points (wireless hotspots).

-- Simple solutions for protection from wireless radiation offer the modern electromagnetic shielding materials that reflect the wireless radiation > 99%.
+- A simple sollution for protecting yourself from wireless radiation are the modern electromagnetic shielding materials which reflect up to 99% of wireless radiation.

-- Since windows are the most vulnerable points of radiation penetration, usually the largest decrease in radiation from mobile phone towers can be achieved by placing reflective window films or curtain in windows, especially those facing the antennas.
+- Since windows are the most vulnerable points for radiation penetration, you can drastically decrease radiation from mobile phone towers by placing reflective window films or curtains in windows, especially those facing the antennas.

 - The building walls obstruct a portion of the external wireless radiation (depending on the thickness and type of structural material).
-By painting the walls with electromagnetic shielding paint or by placing stainless steel mesh you can achieve even greater reduction in the radiation levels. shielded emf paint
+By painting the walls with electromagnetic shielding paint or by placing stainless steel mesh you can achieve an even greater reduction in the radiation levels.

-- More practical solution, at least for the sleeping area are the shielded bed canopies which shield radiation coming from most directions, ensuring minimal disturbance of your sleep by current and future wireless radiation sources.
+- Another practical solution for your sleeping area are the shielded bed canopies which shield you from radiation coming from most directions while also ensuring minimal disturbance of your sleep by current and wireless radiation sources.

 Is there a cell phone communication method with low radiation?

-Also governments should oblige companies to share the same installation points (as the do is some countries, eg Panama).
+Governments also should oblige companies to share the same installation points (as is required in some countries, eg. Panama).

 The National Institute for Occupational Safety and Prevention in Italy has already done a study on the implementation of a mobile antenna replacement model in Venice.

-It is proposed to use microcells networks linked to centers with fiber optics.
+It has been proposed that it is possible to use microcell networks linked to centers with fiber optics.
 Optical fibers offer greater data transfer speed, more security (the wireless transmission of information is easily intercepted) and minimal radiation.